 4.2 Experimental Procedure

-This is a start to finish, step-by-step, enumerated description of how the experiment is started, a measurement taken, and shutdown.
+This is a start to finish, step-by-step, enumerated description of how the experiment is started, a measurement taken, the procedure from moving from state-point to state-point, and shutdown.
 Often these test procedures will be given to untrained technicians for data collection so it’s important that you write it such that nobody can get hurt.
-You’ll want to use your labeled/numbered diagram as a reference throughout.
+You’ll want to use your labeled/numbered experimental diagram from section 4.1 as a reference throughout.
 Brief, informative, friendly, and firm… Relevant, credible, efficient…

-Next time we’ll cover how we actually analyze and interpret the raw data to make it reportable, with quantified confidence/uncertainty.
+Next time we’ll cover how we actually analyze and interpret the raw data with quantified confidence/uncertainty.
 But for now, you’re ready to write your proposed test plan.
-Here’s a prompt and grading rubric.
+Here’s a prompt and grading rubric:

 In just about every job I’ve been in, people were tempted to label me as either a “theorist” or an “experimentalist”. — Don’t take the bait.
 It’s easy to fit into a stereotype, tough to break free of them.
 The very best engineers are competent with both the theory and the experiment.
 It’s what we call a positive synergy — knowledge of one aids the other.

 This brings us to three general guiding principles for the Theory chapter of our reports:

 Relevance: Connect the primary motivations/needs/objectives for the experiment (performance, efficiency, foutputs, etc.) to the key variables for the experiment (resistances, potentials, inputs, etc.).

 Efficiency: Establish only enough of the theory such that the calculations can be repeated by a fellow engineer without the need to contact you.